grantcs26/Real-Estate-Investment-Analysis/README.md

 Zillow Observed Rent Index (ZORI)

-After downloading, save the files in a new folder called "data/"
+After downloading, save the files in a new folder called "data/" that is in the same directory as app.py

 You should get something like this: